-Elmhurst Park, once an eyesore and traffic landmark, opened to the public in 2011 as a magnificent community greenspace.
+Elmhurst Park, once an eyesore and traffic landmark, reopened in 2011 as a magnificent community greenspace.
 The site of Elmhurst Park was once the location of two KeySpan Newtown gas holders, a highway landmark popularly known as the "Elmhurst gas tanks."
 With the support of the community, the site was sold by KeySpan to the City of New York for $1 and was cleaned up and returned to the public as open space.

-The park now features lush lawns, jogging paths, seating, sculpture, modern comfort stations, safety lighting, and more than 620 trees.
+The park features lush lawns, jogging paths, seating, sculpture, modern comfort stations, safety lighting, and more than 620 trees.
 The playground, designed for tots and young children, is energy-themed, in keeping with the site's history.
 At the playground, children can pedal a stationary bike to provide a light effect on a nearby column.
-The new park is also in keeping with sustainable practices.
-Storm water at the site will be collected in an underground retention system to reduce the amount of water flowing into the sewer pipes in the street.
+In the northeast corner of the park, the Queens Vietnam Veterans Memorial provides a contemplative space that honors those Queens residents who fell during the Vietnam War.
+This semi-enclosed granite memorial is illuminated at night.

 Directions to Elmhurst Park